param-dandekar/DE-Theory-Project/README.md

 ### Basic architecture

 The architecture of the PS-1021 is based on classic 8-bit CPUs such as the Intel 8085.
 There are three general purpose registers (A, B, C), one address register (AR), one flag register (FR), one instruction register (IR), and one program counter (PC).
 All registers are 8-bit except IR and PC which are 16-bit.
+The processor is able to address up to 256 bytes of RAM.

 #### Instruction set